tabreturn/tabreturn.github.io/_posts/2019-02-05-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

   </figcaption>
 </figure>

+You already know how to programme a number of these filters yourself.
+If you are wondering how `DILATE` works, its a kernel that replaces the centre pixel with its brightest neighbour; the `ERODE` picks the darkest.
 Note that everything drawn before the `filter` is manipulated by the effect.
 However, anything added after it is unaffected.
 For example:

 {% highlight py %}
 ...